The Best Dog Grooming Tables (Review) in 2020

 Q: Why Groom a Dog at Home?

 There are plenty of direct benefits involved in grooming your dog at home.
-The first and most obvious is that professional dog grooming can get very expensive and with a personal grooming table you can save yourself a significant chunk of money.
+The first and most obvious is that professional grooming can get very expensive and with a personal grooming table you can save yourself a significant chunk of money.
 Of course, learning to groom your dog properly at home is an activity that takes patience, so don’t expect to be an expert straight away!
 Also, as we have already discussed, some dogs are more naturally resistant to this activity than others.
 But if you start at a young age, it gets them used to the activity and makes your life so much easier in the future.

 Grooming your dog removes dirt, dandruff, and dead hair, as well as bringing out the natural oils in their coat.
 Regular brushing reduces shedding, which helps to keep your home free of so much dog hair – a relief for any pooch owner!
 Also, during the grooming process, you have the opportunity to inspect your dog for any abnormalities which may suggest that they are not in prime health.
-Often, when you catch these things early, they are much easier to treat.
+Often, when you catch these things early, they are easier to treat.
 Finally, grooming your dog yourself is another way to improve the bond between the two of you.
 While it may not be all that enjoyable at first, over time, it will hopefully become an activity that you both learn to love.

 Q: Why Get a Dog Grooming Table for Your Home?

 While dog grooming tables are an absolute necessity for professionals, they are a useful addition to any household with a dog.
 Even if you don’t do the entire grooming process yourself, it is nice to have a dedicated place where you can give your pooch a little brush or trim.
-It is especially useful if you have a long-haired breed who needs regular grooming work.
+It is especially useful if you have a long-haired breed who needs regular professional grooming work.
 Dog grooming tables save you from having to groom your dog on the floor or one of your furniture items.
 This means you don’t have to bend down all the time, and you don’t have to worry about damage to your expensive wooden flooring or furniture.

 Another advantage is that dog grooming tables come with built-in devices to keep your dog still and stable during grooming.
 Some of them are adjustable, so you can easily get your dog into the position you would like without forcing them.
 Also, they are generally easy to clean when you have finished the job.
 Finally, they provide an indication to your dog that grooming is about to take place, rather than it being an activity which comes entirely out of the blue.